La Kooki Wines. Local. Knowledge.

 With shared passions for growing grapes and making wine, the conversation turned to when are we going to do it together?
-Ely wanted to create something of their own.
+We wanted to create something of our own.
 Glenn was always keen to do something outside the box.
 We both wanted to make eminently drinkable wines that were a little bit kooki, drawing on our combined wealth of experience and long relationships with fantastic growers in Western Australia.

 Our m.o. became ‘opportunity, locality and personality’, capturing true expressions of unique sites, keeping production small and building on the local knowledge we have gathered and shared over the past 25 years.